Advising Office & Appointments

-- HDE 92 & 192 units for internships are not being approved for Spring Quarter 2020 because of the ongoing situation with coronavirus and campus closures.
+- HDE 92 & 192 internship units are being approved on a case-by-case basis.
+If interested in receiving HDE 92/192 internship units, click here to view details and contact Rachael Crotty if you need more information.
 HDE 99 and 199 units for research are still being accepted, contracts and info can be found here.
 Email Jana Krezo at email@example.com if you have further questions.

-- I’m planning on taking my practicum soon, what do I need to do?
+- I’m planning on taking my practicum soon.
+What must I do to prepare?

-- The details on what are necessary to request the practicum can be found here.
-To summarize, you need a current, approved graduation plan when you request the practicum.
-This means you’ve met with an advisor and planned out your courses until you graduate within a year of starting your practicum (for example, an approved graduation plan from May 2019 would be sufficient to request the practicum in Spring Quarter 2020).
-Then, when our internship coordinator emails out the practicum request form, you can fill it out and wait for an email on your placement in a practicum.
-Only registered HDE juniors and Seniors can take practicums.
+- Practicum request details can be found here.
+To summarize, you need a current, approved graduation plan when you request a practicum.
+This means you’ve met with an advisor and planned out your courses through graduation.
+The approved graduation plan must be dated within one year from your anticipated practicum's start date.
+For example, an approved graduation plan from January 2020 would be sufficient to request a practicum in Winter 2021 Quarter, because that quarter begins in January 2021.
+Then, when the internship coordinator emails the practicum request Google Form to the listserv, you can fill it out and wait for the notification email approximately one week later.
+The notification email will inform you about your status in the practicum and next steps.
+Only registered HDE juniors and Seniors can request/take practicums.

 - Can I do my Practicum over the Summer?

 - No, practicums are only offered during Fall, Winter, and Spring Quarters.

 - Can I do a second Practicum?

 - No. However, you can continue at your field site in future quarters for HDE 192 internship units.
 You’ll need to discuss this possibility with your supervisor and our internship coordinator prior to the quarter you wish to request internship units.